hoangsonww/DocuThinker-AI-App/README.md

   - **React Navigation**: Routing and navigation for React Native apps.
 - **API Documentation**:
   - **Swagger**: OpenAPI documentation for all API endpoints.
+  - **OpenAPI**: Specification for building APIs with RESTful architecture.
 - **Containerization**:
   - **Docker**: Containerization platform for building, shipping, and running applications.
   - **Kubernetes**: Container orchestration for automating deployment, scaling, and management.